DL-TechDev/miniAssignment/README.md

 ## Assumptions
 - The csv file uploaded must only contain the 5 fields such as postId, id, name, email and body.
-- The search input will search for string found in the name email and body fields
+- The search input will search for string found in the name email and body fields.

 ## Table of Contents
 - [Features](#features)